NASA-AMMOS/3DTilesRendererJS/README.md

 - [3D Tiles in MapLibre Guide](https://maplibre.org/maplibre-gl-js/docs/examples/add-3d-tiles-using-threejs/): Official example showing how to render 3D tiles using a synced Three.js layer.
 - [Giro3D](https://gitlab.com/giro3d/giro3d): Framework for visualizing and interacting with heterogenous geospatial data in the browser, 2D, 2.5D and 3D data.
 - [iTowns](https://github.com/iTowns/itowns/): Framework designed for the efficient visualization, navigation, and interaction with 2D and 3D geospatial data on the web.
-- [threepipe 3D Tiles Plugin](https://threepipe.org/package/plugin-3d-tiles-renderer.html): Plugin for the threepipe rendering framework integrating 3DTilesRendererJS.
+- [threepipe Plugin](https://threepipe.org/package/plugin-3d-tiles-renderer.html): Plugin for the threepipe rendering framework integrating 3DTilesRendererJS.
 - [3DBAG Viewer](https://github.com/3DBAG/3dbag-viewer): Web viewer for the 3DBAG dataset, a nationwide 3D model of all buildings in the Netherlands built with roofer.
 - [Community Plugins](https://github.com/NASA-AMMOS/3DTilesRendererJS/tree/master/src/three/plugins#community-plugins): Additional community-maintained threejs plugins for 3DTilesRendererJS.